 The choice of the Monarch for Prime Minister goes to the person most likely to have majority support in the House of Representatives (to be referred to from here on as the "House").
-In general, this is not a problem, since the composition of the House is known, as is the leader of the majority party (if one party has an absolute majority) or that of the majority coalition (if more than one parties are needed for an absolute majority).
+In general, this is not a problem, since the composition of the House is known, as is the identity of the leader of the majority party (if one party has an absolute majority) or that of the majority coalition (if several parties are needed for an absolute majority).
 If there is no clear majority, however, the Monarch or his/her representatives undertake a series of consultations with senior politicians, which go on until a consensus emerges leading to a hopefully stable governing coalition.

 The Monarch then summons the Prime Minister Designate to an audience, and formally names him/her to the post.
 Over the next few days, the new Prime Minister puts together a government, with senior ministers and a few non-ministers taking their place in the Royal Council.
 Unlike in other parliamentary democracies, the Royal Council normally includes leaders of major political parties not in the governing coalition, as well as one or two widely respected figures not associated with any political party.

 The cabinet consists of those members of the Royal Council who are members of the ruling political party or coalition.
 Normally, the cabinet meets at least once a week, chaired if possible by the Prime Minister.